typovrak/nixos-launchers/README.md

 - 🖱️ [Desktop entry specification](https://specifications.freedesktop.org/desktop-entry-spec/latest/) : Official freedesktop.org spec for ```.desktop``` launcher files.
 - 🔗 [XDG utilities](https://wiki.archlinux.org/title/Xdg-utils) : Overview of tools like ```xdg-open``` to open files with the default application.
 - 🐧 [NixOS MIME & desktop integration](https://nixos.org/manual/nixos/stable/options.html#opt-xdg.mime.defaultApplications) : How NixOS handles MIME types and desktop entries declaratively.

+TODO: update links and content for better quality

+TODO: add fork section for customization

+TODO: rewrite for saying that customization works only on fork for better experience and reusability for the user.

 ## ❤️ Support